 It is the means for a first responder to provide as much information as possible to the competent authority, to enable a decision to be reached on whether the child has reasonable grounds for being treated as a victim of trafficking.
-The competent authority for the whole of the United Kingdom is the United Kingdom Human Trafficking Centre (UKHTC).
+The competent authority for the whole of the United Kingdom is the National Crime Agency’s Modern Slavery Human Trafficking Unit (MSHTU).

 The tick box matrix of indicators at section C has been developed from those within ”Working Together to Safeguard Children Who May Have Been Trafficked‘ Section D should be completed providing a summary of your reasons for ticking the relevant boxes.

 Most importantly, where concerns are raised that a child may be a victim of trafficking the first and foremost priority must be to ensure that they are protected from further harm by initiating local child protection or safeguarding procedures.
 In such cases, ensure that a referral is made to the Multi-Agency Safeguarding Hub (MASH) to ensure that a full multi-agency picture is available.
 The MASH will undertake appropriate safeguarding procedures and provide advice to the referrer.

 When a Competent Authority finds ‘reasonable grounds’ to believe someone is a victim of trafficking they will be granted a 45 day extendable recovery and reflection period during which time the victim can access accommodation and support and will not be removed from the country.
 Before the end of the reflection period victims may be granted a renewable residence permit.